 The plan's Drug List includes information about the restrictions described above.
 To find out if any of these restrictions apply to a drug you take or want to take, check the Drug List.
-For the most up-to-date information, call Customer Service (phone numbers are printed on the back cover of this booklet) or check our website (http://healthplan.memorialhermann.org/find-other-services/formularysearch).
+For the most up-to-date information, call Customer Service (phone numbers are printed on the back cover of this booklet) or check our website (https://healthplan.memorialhermann.org/medicare-advantage/pharmacy-benefits/formulary-information-drug-list.)